DataDog/documentation/content/en/getting_started/profiler/_index.md

 If you've used an APM tool, you might think of profiling like a "deeper" tracer that provides a very fine grained view of your code without needing any instrumentation.

-The Datadog Continuous Profiler can track various types of "work", including CPU usage, amount, types of objects being allocated in memory, time spent waiting to acquire locks, amount of network or file I/O, and more.
+The Datadog Continuous Profiler can track various types of "work", including CPU usage, amount and types of objects being allocated in memory, time spent waiting to acquire locks, amount of network or file I/O, and more.
 The profile types available depend on the language being profiled.

 ## Setup